 On the desktop, visit the official website and click the blue “Try for free” button.
 Type in your account information and select your goals.
 You will land in the cloud editor.
 You can also download the appropriate app and use a third-party login.

 I made a free account, added a 601 KB, 8-second MP4 clip, and tried to add some overlay text to it.
 I got the hang of all video-making tools within 15 seconds because every feature has big, high-contrast buttons and works through drag&drop.

 Moreover, I put a text overlay, saved the video, and exported it to WeVideo in 1080p.
 The editor queued my video for processing and informed me I would get an e-mail when it was ready.
 After about 30 minutes, the video was ready, and I got a WeVideo link for it but no e-mail.
 I could download it as well.

 The final video was 3.3 MB and played in 25 frames per second; the original was 30 FPS.
 The video quality was close to the original’s, though there were huge black bars on all sides due to my (wrongly) chosen resolution and aspect ratio.

 On mobile, WeVideo felt stellar from the first moment.
-I downloaded the Android app, logged in through Google, and began editing a short WEBM video straight away.
+I downloaded the Android app, logged in through Google, and edited a short WEBM video immediately.
 I added a voiceover through the microphone, inserted background music, and put a text box in the corner.